SolarArbiter/workshop/data_access_control.md

 # View Data Access Controls

 The Solar Forecast Arbiter uses roles and permissions to control access to data and resources within the system.
-At this time Users cannot create or edit roles or permissions, but may view them.
-In this excersize you will be able to inspect three users' access controls and how it affects the data available to them.
+At this time users are only allowed to view roles and permissions but not edit or create them.
+In this excersise you will inspect three users' access controls and how it affects the data available to them.

-A permission defines an action that can be made on an resource or group of resources, e.g. 'create a site' or 'read forecast values from forecast A'.
+A permission defines an action that can be made on an resource or group of resources, e.g. 'create a site' or 'read forecast forecast A'.
 A role is a collection of permissions that can be assigned to a user.
 A user can be assigned multiple roles.

 Here we use the following scenario to demonstrate how data access controls function in the Solar Forecast Arbiter.

 A utility company, _Utility X_ has a power plant, Plant X with some irradiance and power measurements.
 They want to share Site information and measurements with _Forecaster A_ and _Forecaster B_.
-Forecasters A and B want to provide power forecasts for Power Plant X that are only available to users in Utility X.
+Forecasters A and B want to provide power forecasts for Power Plant X that are only visible to their own users and to users in Utility X.

 You may log in to the [Solar Forecast Arbiter Dashboard](https://dev-dashboard.solarforecastarbiter.org) as any of these users to view the data they have access to and the roles and permissions on their account.
 Credentials for each user are found in the